4-H Poultry Judging

 Class 4 – Ready-to-Cook

 Carcasses are not to be handled.
 Five (5) points will be deducted for each grade separation line crossed.
 Ten (10) points will be deducted if the contestant fails to enter a grade or if more than one grade is entered.
-Carcass class is worth 100 points.
+The carcass class is worth 100 points.

 Class 5 – Poultry Parts